 Why Create a Buyout Agreement?

 Chances are that at some point a member will leave a company.
-Without a buyout agreement, state law may force the dissolution of a limited liability company when one member leaves.
+Without a buyout agreement, state law may force the dissolution of an LLC when one member leaves.
 A buyout agreement can establish preset guidelines for handling changes in ownership and can prevent unwanted buyers from obtaining an interest in the company.
 A buyout agreement can control:

 Buyout agreements are usually included in the LLCs operating agreement, but a separate document can also record buyout terms.